LeifaBot/attorney_online/README.md

 The logo (logo.png and logo.ico) is designed by Lucas Carbi.
 The characters depicted are owned by Capcom.

-Copyright 2016-2018 David "OmniTroid" Skoland
+Copyright (c) 2016-2018 David "OmniTroid" Skoland